HikeMeet/HikeMeet-Backend/README.md

 <body>
     <h1>Backend Setup and Usage Guide</h1>

-  <p>This guide explains how to set up and use the backend code for your project.It covers cloning the repository, installing dependencies, configuring MongoDBand Firebase for both production and staging environments, and managingenvironment variables.</p>
+  <p>This guide explains how to set up and use the backend code for Hikemeet project covers cloning the repository, installing dependencies, configuring MongoDBand Firebase for both production and staging environments, and managingenvironment variables.</p>
   <hr>
   <div class="section">
       <h2>Prerequisites</h2>